Country of Origin: England

-Activity: This breed has a seemingly inexhaustible supply of energy.
+Activity: The Jack Russell has a seemingly inexhaustible supply of energy.
 It must be given many opportunities to burn it off.
-It needs to run and play, and enjoys agility skills and playing catch.
+The Jack Russell needs to run and play, and enjoys agility skills and playing catch.
 Digging is among its favorite activities.
 It is happiest on a farm or a home with a large backyard where it can frolic.

 Description : Perhaps most famous as the actor on "Wishbone" (the children's PBS series), the Jack Russell Terrier or Parson Jack Russell Terrier is a small, agile, brave animal.
 These terriers are good at hunting small animals like foxes and raccoons.
 Like other terriers they need activity or may become bored and invent their own entertainment.
 They need room to run and play.
 Being confined in an apartment is not recommended.
 Jack Russells are clean and very trainable little dogs.